bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

     z: f32,
 }

-/// The color of an object in our game
+/// The color of an object in our game.
 #[derive(Component)]
 enum Color {
     Red,